je33ica/README-generator/exampleREADME.md

         ## language:
         Javascript
         ## Questions:
-        Contact Jessica with any questions at jess@ho.com
+        Contact jess with any questions at jess@hotmail